Lots to see and do

 Montol Festival, December

 The Montol Festival is an annual heritage, arts and community festival in Penzance, held between the 14th and 22nd of December each year.
-The festival is a revival or reinterpretation of many of the traditional Cornish midwinter traditions and Christmas traditions formerly practiced in and around the Penzance area.
+The festival is a revival or reinterpretation of many of the traditional Cornish midwinter traditions and Christmas traditions formerly practised in and around the Penzance area.

 St Michael’s Mount